microsoft/Reactors/workshop-resources/ai-services/AI_1/intro-flask.md

 - www.contoso.com/about
 - www.contoso.com/contact

-You can continue adding routes and functions until all of the pages that your site supports are accessible by URL.
+You can continue adding routes and functions until the pages that your site supports are accessible by URL.
 To reiterate, the function names are unimportant; it’s the routes that really count.

 ## HTML templates

 You typically don’t want to include inline HTML in the functions that render your site’s pages.
 Instead, you want to define those pages in HTML files.

-Flask contains a function named `render_template()` that looks for HTML files in a subdirectory named “templates” and renders them out to the page.
-The following example produces the exact same output as the previous example.
+Flask contains a function named `render_template()` that looks for HTML files in a subdirectory named “templates” and renders them on the page.
+The following example produces the same output as the previous example.
 It assumes that the directory in which `app.py` is located has a subdirectory named “templates” containing HTML files named `index.html`, `about.html`, and `contact.html`:

 ``` python
 from flask import Flask, render_template